 - Pets bitten by a rabid animal are ordered into quarantine for a three or six-month period, depending on whether the animal has been vaccinated against the disease.

 - A suspected animal should not be killed except in self-defence, the defence of other animals and people, or if it might escape.

-- If the suspected animal is still responsive and manageable, it should be confined where other animals and humans cannot come in contact with it.
+- If the suspected animal is still responsive and manageable, it should be confined to a space where other animals and humans cannot come in contact with it.

-- Where an unmanageable, dangerous animal cannot be restrained or killed, it should be kept under observation and the Animal Control Shelter should be contacted as quickly as possible.
+- Where an unmanageable, dangerous animal cannot be restrained or killed, it should be kept under observation and the Burlington Animal Shelter should be contacted as quickly as possible.

 - If a suspected animal must be destroyed, try to avoid damaging the head.
 Brain tissue is important for an accurate lab diagnosis.

 For more information about rabies, please visit www.halton.ca/rabies.

 Halton Region Health Department confirms first case of raccoon rabies in Burlington - Oct.
 7, 2016